ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 third part defines the variables that are supposed to be cmorized.

-The actual cmorizing script ``cmorize_obs_mte.py`` consists of a header with information on where and how to download the data, noting the last access of the data webpage, and who has written the cmorizing script.
+The actual cmorizing script ``cmorize_obs_mte.py`` consists of a header with information on where and how to download the data, and noting the last access of the data webpage.

 After the header there is a section where different procedures and functions are loaded.
 Note here the call for importing the ``utilities`` file that